Corvus (constellation)

 Corvus is a small constellation in the Southern Celestial Hemisphere.
 Its name means "crow" in Latin.
 One of the 48 constellations listed by the 2nd-century astronomer Ptolemy, it depicts a raven, a bird associated with stories about the god Apollo, perched on the back of Hydra the water snake.
-The four brightest stars, Gamma, Delta, Epsilon, and Beta Corvi, form a distinctive quadrilateral in the night sky.
+The four brightest stars, Gamma, Delta, Epsilon, and Beta Corvi, form a distinctive quadrilateral or cross-shape in the night sky.

 With an apparent magnitude of 2.59, Gamma Corvi—also known as Gienah—is the brightest star in the constellation.
 It is an aging blue giant around four times as massive as the Sun.
 The young star Eta Corvi has been found to have two debris disks.
 Three star systems have exoplanets, and a fourth planetary system is unconfirmed.
 TV Corvi is a dwarf nova—a white dwarf and brown dwarf in very close orbit.

 History and mythology

 In the Babylonian star catalogues dating from at least 1100 BCE, what later became known as Corvus was called the Raven (MUL.UGA.MUSHEN).
 As with more familiar Classical astronomy, it was placed sitting on the tail of the Serpent (Greek Hydra).
 The Babylonian constellation was sacred to Adad, the god of rain and storm; in the second Millennium BCE it would have risen just before the autumnal rainy season.
 John H. Rogers observed that Hydra signified Ningishzida, the god of the underworld in the Babylonian compendium MUL.APIN.
 He proposed that Corvus and Crater (along with Hydra) were death symbols and marked the gate to the underworld.
 These two constellations, along with the eagle Aquila and the fish Piscis Austrinus, were introduced to the Greeks around 500 BCE; they marked the winter and summer solstices respectively.
 Furthermore, Hydra had been a landmark as it had straddled the celestial equator in antiquity.
 Corvus and Crater also featured in the iconography of Mithraism, which is thought to have been of middle-eastern origin before spreading into Ancient Greece and Rome.

 Corvus is associated with the myth of Apollo and his lover Coronis the Lapith.
-Coronis had been unfaithful to Apollo; when he learned this information from a pure white crow (or raven in some versions), he turned its feathers black in a fit of rage.
+Coronis had been unfaithful to Apollo; when he learned this information from a pure white crow (or raven in some versions, called Lycius), he turned its feathers black in a fit of rage.
 Another legend associated with Corvus is that a crow stopped on his way to fetch water for Apollo, to eat figs. Instead of telling the truth to Apollo, he lied and said that a snake, Hydra, kept him from the water, while holding a snake in his talons as proof.
 Apollo, realizing this was a lie, flung the crow (Corvus), cup (Crater), and snake (Hydra) into the sky.
 He further punished the wayward bird by ensuring it would forever be thirsty, both in real life and in the heavens, where the Cup is just out of reach.